 (19.3) A party may change its address for service at any time by notice in writing to the other parties.
 Notices may be delivered with, or published on, a bill and will be deemed served or delivered to the addressee or its office:

 - If delivered by hand, upon the date of delivery;

-- If delivered by pre-paid ordinary post within the jurisdiction in which you resides or is registered, 2 days after sending or if delivered by pre-paid ordinary post outside the jurisdiction in which you reside 5 days after sending;
+- If delivered by pre-paid ordinary post within the jurisdiction in which the Customer resides or is registered,2 Business Days after sending or if delivered by pre-paid ordinary post outside the jurisdiction in which the Customer resides or is registered, 5 Business Days after sending;

 - If delivered by facsimile, at the time that a transmission report is produced by the sender’s facsimile machine confirming that the transmission has been satisfactorily completed; or